Accommodations is one of the largest cost for travelers. If we can lower that cost it will lead to bigger savings.

 You’ll collect lots of points and save money!

-5. Look at the location of your accommodation.
+5. Look at the location of your accommodations.

 6. Check Airbnb